WorkingClassKid/PzPy_Discord/README.md

   - Can check if mods need to be updated every 5 mins
   - Send notification to the bot discord admin channel.
   - Save & Quit the server after 5 mins if mods updates are availables
-  - Message the user (5 mins, 3 mins and 1mins) on the server using the servermsg command.
+  - Message the user (5 mins, 3 mins and 1 mins) on the server using the servermsg command.
 (Use the mod Unread Chat Notification + Classic IM Sound to be sure every users get the notifications)
   - Last warning 10 seconds before
   - Kick the remaining user out
   - Save and quit the server